tcardoso2/vermon-web/DOCUMENTATION.md

 ## ExpressEnvironment

-**Extends ent.Environment**
+**Extends ext.SystemEnvironment**

-Wraps an Express web-server, which will allow viewing all the Motion Detectors and \\n Notifiers in the system.
+Wraps an Express web-server, which will allow viewing all the Motion Detectors and Notifiers in the system.
 See more in
 <https://expressjs.com/en/api.html>
 Acts like a Singleton, in the sense that the wrapped express app is a single instance